 14kt Gold Jewelry = 40 Grams or 25.72 dwt.

 Plus, I wanted to see what they did.
-After all, I can’t imagine many people busting up their own rings just to remove the Diamonds or Gems before they sent them in.
-Leaving the stones in is a more accurate and true test!
+After all, I can’t imagine many people busting up their own rings just to remove the diamonds or gems before they sent them in for a quote.
+Leaving the stones in is a more accurate and true test.

 Now all I had to do was wait…